Series

 €12,00

-A particular game is packaged in ‘I due’ (The Two), in which an author and his translator clash and their miserable and admirable deeds are recounted.
+A particular game is packaged in ‘I due’ (The Two), in which a writer and his translator clash and their miserable and admirable deeds are recounted.

 An absurd and heated confrontation that germinates and proliferates in a scatological and foul-mouthed mixture: from the outset, they are opposites, yet at the same time inseparable.
 Two assholes desperately trying to separate, but ending up being each other's shadow, in dizzying duplications and gravitational collapses.